 I can make no comment about the merits or otherwise of the plans of Sussex University for catering and other services.
 I do not know what the quality of the outsourced service will be, nor how this will affect those working in the university now.
 But the idea that universities should continue to maintain all their own non-core services themselves as part of the organisation is not realistic, and is not usually value for money.
 But any plan for change requires careful handling and good communication, so that the benefits are understood and accepted; indeed also to ensure that there really are benefits.

 In the meantime, the student activism visible in Sussex is interesting, if perhaps ultimately misguided.
-Though if I were them, I’d give the celebrity endorsements a miss.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+Though if I were them, I’d give the celebrity endorsements a miss.higher education comment below, or link to this permanent URL from your own site.